 But…

-Nobody told me how absolutely perfect she would be.
+Nobody told me how strong and

 Tuesday, July 15, 2014